ramzimaalej/flyway-csv-extension/readme.md

 Example: `V2__users__import_users`

 ## Types mapping
 This extension uses Java built-in support to map field types to their corresponding column types.

-The library also supports null values.
+### UUID
+In order to import CSV files that include UUIDs, you need to make sure the database column is of type `BINARY(16)` or equivalent.

+### Null values
 All you have to do is to use null instead of an empty string in your csv files.

 # License